dcsulli/Date-Night/README.md

 # Date Night
 ## Concept
-In the first phase of our 26 week full stack flex course at DigitalCrafts we were tasked with creating a website front end technologies and API's.
+First major project at DigitalCrafts.
+Created during phase 1 of the 26 week course.
 We wanted to create a tool that would help indecisive couples decide what to do for their next date.
 ## Project Requirements

 - Use at least one JavaScript library that is not jQuery.